 While detoxing from marijuana is relatively easy compared to detoxing from some other drugs, quitting any addiction isn’t easy.
 Some people are afraid of the effects on their day-to-day life, while others are worried about the physical side effects of withdrawal.
 Such concerns shouldn’t stop you from taking the leap.
-All things considered, withdrawal symptoms from marijuana are usually pretty mild and may include headaches, mood swings, irritability, change in dreams and trouble focusing.
-Furthermore, there are no serious physical risks when quitting cold turkey like there are for alcohol or benzodiazepines.
+All things considered, withdrawal symptoms from marijuana are usually pretty mild and may include headaches, mood swings, irritability, change in dreams, and trouble focusing.
+Furthermore, there are no serious physical symptoms when quitting cold turkey like there are for alcohol or benzodiazepines.

 In many ways, successfully detoxing from marijuana is more of a mental hurdle than a physical one: It’s much more tied up with your daily habits than the physical challenges of detox; and the right mindset can make all the difference.
 The following tips can help you do what’s right for your health and your life.

 If you have weed around, you’re going to want to use it.
 As soon as you’ve decided to quit, don’t keep your drugs around; instead, get rid of them and don’t look back.

 2. Avoid “People, Places or Things” That Make You Want to Smoke Weed.